Skip to main content

 • External communication: In this system, the intercom is used for communication between the substation and an external visitor.
 This allows occupants to communicate with visitors.
 However, since it is not a door release intercom system, occupants must still physically open the door to allow access.
 This type of intercom is often used in small residential applications, such as single-family residences, where a door release system is unnecessary.

 • Intercom door release system: This system includes an electronic door opener that allows visitors to be granted entry through the substation.
-It is most often used in large residential, commercial and industrial applications, as it improves convenience.
+It is most often used in large residential, commercial and industrial site security applications, as it improves convenience.
 The intercom buzzer with door release button is typically located at the entrance of a building.
 When pressed, it sends a signal to the substation.
 The occupant in control can then speak with the visitor and press a button that allows guests to be granted access.

 Types of entry intercom systems by technology